tyge68/ha-toshiba-ac/README.md

   ...
 ```

-NOTE: There are probably better ways to solve it or implenment it, feel free to use it.
+NOTE: There are probably better ways to solve it or implement it, feel free to use it.